Alice Hibbert-Ware: The Little Owl Food Inquiry

 Hibbert-Ware is most notable for her ornithological research into the Little Owl's feeding habits.
 She first published her observations of the Little Owl in 1918.
 In the 1930s, there was a campaign, largely by the hunting groups including British Field Sports Society, to remove the Little Owl from the list of protected birds, with the accusation that they killed chicks of poultry and game birds.
 By 1936, the Little Owl had been removed from the protected list from fifteen counties under the approval of the Home Office.
-Hibbert-Ware was asked by the British Trust for Ornithology to lead an inquiry from 1936-1937.
+Hibbert-Ware was asked by the British Trust for Ornithology to lead an inquiry from 1936 to 1937.
 Her research involved the analysis of 2460 pellets, 76 nests and larders and 28 gizzards.
 She wrote in her report that only two game chicks and seven poultry chicks were taken during the 16 months studied and that the Little Owl fed largely on insects year round and some small rodents.
 As a newspaper at the time put it "the Little Owl was found 'not guilty'" of killing songbirds or chicks as a result of her report.
 Ministry of Agriculture accepted her report and, via the Home Office, sent sending a memorandum to every local authority stating that "the Little Owl is to be ranked with other Owls as a very useful bird."